-In July of 2019, the Pennsylvania Recovery Organizations - Alliance (PRO-A) was tasked by the Pennsylvania Department of Drug and Alcohol Programs (DDAP) to develop a Strategic Plan that evaluates the current CRS peer professional workforce.
+In July 2019, the Pennsylvania Recovery Organizations - Alliance (PRO-A) was tasked by the Pennsylvania Department of Drug and Alcohol Programs (DDAP) to develop a Strategic Plan that evaluates the current Common Reporting Standard (CRS) peer professional workforce.
 The process included examining the barriers and workforce opportunities in Pennsylvania for developing an effective peer professional workforce to serve our state's needs for the future.
 PRO-A has worked to examine these needs and to make recommendations for future enhancements of the peer workforce and related resources within the substance use peer recovery support service (SUPRSS) system serving Pennsylvania.

 This process was an important opportunity to examine key trends to engage and grow an effective workforce.
 It includes a focus on ethical skill development to navigate the complex situations surrounding individual engagement into the system of care, and through to long term recovery.
-It also examined needs to support care through supervision and mentorship as well as the impact of stigma on our workforce.
+It also examined needs to support care through supervision and mentorship, as well as the impact of stigma on our workforce.
 There is an emphasis on expanding peer professional training to historically marginalized communities.
-It is recognized that the recovery community has largely been the backbone of our substance use disorder (SUD) workforce historically.
-This report is largely conceptual and we invite the opportunity to further operationalize overarching strategic suggestions in order to fully support the objectives of our Pennsylvania Department of Drug and Alcohol Programs.
+Historically, it is recognized that the recovery community has predominantly been the backbone of our substance use disorder (SUD) workforce.
+This report is largely conceptual, and we invite the opportunity to further develop operations and implement overarching strategic suggestions in order to fully support the objectives of our Pennsylvania Department of Drug and Alcohol Programs.
 Our review was a comprehensive approach integrating input from:

-- A range of stakeholders and recovering community members in Pennsylvania - Survey data from SCAs, Treatment Programs, RCOs and CRSs - Review of existing and current literature on workforce development and peer services.
+- A range of stakeholders and recovering community members in Pennsylvania; - Survey data from Treatment Programs, SCAs, RCOs and CRSs; and - Review of existing and current literature on workforce development and peer services.